esyede/rakit/packages/docs/data/cache/usage.md

 ## Cache Driver

-By default, Rakit uses the driver configured in `application/config/cache.php`.
-However, you can use a different driver at runtime:
+The driver comes from `application/config/cache.php`, but another one can be picked at runtime:

 **Using a specific driver:**